ashwinae/Edmund-Sales/README.md

 # Edmund-Sales
-• Cleaned, summarized, performed t-tests, and analyzed diagnostic plots to develop an efficient model that explains the impact of the categorical variable ‘Manufacturers’ on the numerical variable ‘Mean Retail Price’ from Edmunds Cars big data set of 2 million+ observations.
+• Cleaned and summarized Edmunds Cars big data set of 2 million+ observations.

 • Integrated Edmunds data with that of Tax Returns and used data modeling and linear regression to analyze the relationship between different variables

 • Developed a custom function that takes a zip code and returns a data frame with specific summarized information from Edmunds, Tax Returns, and Los Angeles Cellular Towers

 • Produced an interactive map of cellular towers based on spatial location

+For the knitted output, please follow the link: file:///Users/Ashwin/Documents/Final-Report/final-report1.html